Dualformer: Controllable Fast and Slow Thinking by Learning with Randomized Reasoning Traces: Introduction

 \section{Introduction}

-In psychology, the dual process theory~\cite{wason1974dual} explains that thought can emerge through two distinct processes.
-Typically, one process is implicit (automatic and unconscious) and the other process is explicit (controlled and conscious).
-The famous book \emph{Thinking, Fast and Slow} \cite{daniel2017thinking} explores the concept of dual process theory extensively.
-It describes two different systems of thinking.
-System 1, corresponding to the implicit process, is fast, intuitive, and emotional.
-System 2, corresponding to the explicit process, is slower, more deliberative, and more logical.
-Kahneman applies this theory to a wide range of cognitive and behavioral activities to illustrate how these two systems influence our decision making and reasoning.
-As outlined in the book, System 1 can lead to biases and is prone to systematic errors due to the lack of voluntary control.
-As a counterbalance, System 2 is more suitable for tasks that require careful analysis, consideration, and planning. \looseness=-1

 Transformers~\cite{vaswani2017transformer}, the sequence modeling tool that serves as the cornerstone of foundation models in various domains including Large Language models (LLMs)~\cite{dosovitskiy2020image, baevski2020wav2vec, radford2021openclip, touvron2021training, hsu2021hubert, touvron2023llama2, dubey2024llama}, have been widely used in many works to approach reasoning and planning problems, see e.g., ~\citet{zhou2022least, kojima2022large, pallagani2022plansformer, valmeekam2023planningstudy, chen2024solving, gundawar2024robust, wang2024chain}.
-Interestingly, the dual process theory generalizes to artificial intelligence, where we can categorize the reasoning modes of Transformer into \emph{fast} and \emph{slow}.
-In fast mode, a Transformer will directly output a final solution without any reasoning steps, whereas the intermediate steps of thinking, such as a search trace for finding a short path, will be generated along with the plan in slow mode.
-The two inference modes share similar pros and cons with the two thinking systems inherent in us.
-As discussed in previous works \cite{wei2022chainofthought, valmeekam2023llmplanning, lehnert2024beyond, gandhi2024stream, saha2024system}, models operating in fast mode have a lower computational cost and allow for a quicker response, yet they fall short in accuracy and optimality compared with slow mode models.
-This raises the question: \begin{quote} \emph{Can we integrate both the fast and the slow modes into Transformer-based reasoning agents, similar to how humans possess two distinct thinking systems, and let them complement each other?} \end{quote}
+Specifically, we can categorize the reasoning modes of Transformers into \emph{fast} and \emph{slow}.
+In fast mode, a Transformer will output a final solution without any reasoning steps, whereas the intermediate steps of thinking, such as a search trace for finding a short path, will be generated along with the plan in slow mode. \looseness=-1

+The two inference modes share a lot of similarities with the two thinking systems inherent in us~\cite{wason1974dual, daniel2017thinking}: an automatic and unconscious System 1 and a controlled and conscious System 2.
+More importantly, they come with analogous pros and cons.
+As discussed in previous works \cite{wei2022chainofthought, valmeekam2023llmplanning, lehnert2024beyond, gandhi2024stream, saha2024system}, Transformer models operating in fast mode have a lower computational cost and allow for a quicker response, yet they fall short in accuracy and optimality compared with slow mode models (see~\Cref{fig:trace_fast_vs_slow} for a concrete example).
+This raises an interesting question: \begin{quote} \emph{Can we integrate both the fast and the slow modes into Transformer-based reasoning models, similar to how humans possess two distinct thinking systems, and let them complement each other?} \end{quote}